A general framework for data-driven uncertainty quantification under complex input dependencies using vine copulas: Copulas and vine copulas

 \section{Copulas and vine copulas}

 Multivariate inputs in UQ problems are generally modelled as random vectors.
-The statistical properties of an $M$-dimensional random vector $\X$ are fully described by its joint $\cdf$ $\FX:\RRM\rightarrow[0,1],\: \x \mapsto \FX(\x)=\P(X_1 \leq x_1,\, \ldots, X_M \leq x_M)$.
+The statistical properties of an $M$-dimensional random vector $\X$ are fully described by its joint $\cdf$

-Joint $\cdf$s define both the marginal $\pdf$s of each component $X_{i}$ of $\X$, \ie, $F_{i}(x_{i})=F_{X_{i}}(x_{i})=\P(X_{i} \leq x_{i})$, and the dependencies among the variables.
+The joint $\cdf$ defines both the marginal $\cdf$ of each component $X_{i}$ of $\X$, \ie, $F_{i}(x_{i})=F_{X_{i}}(x_{i})=\P(X_{i} \leq x_{i})$, $i=1,\ldots,M$, and the dependence properties of the variables.
 As such, prescribed parametric families of joint $\cdf$s dictate specific parametric forms for the marginal and joint properties of the random variables.
 More flexible models should be compatible with inference techniques, to be applicable when only a finite number of realisations of the input $\X$ is available.
 They should also optimally provide the isoprobabilistic map that decouples their random variables, such to be usable in combination with UQ techniques that assume mutually independent inputs.
 This section introduces vine copula models and illustrates how they meet the requirements listed above.